prasantidas/Data-Science-Portfolio/README.md

 Exchange Rate Analysis and Forecasting (Time Series Analysis and forecasting)

 Project Overview:
-This project is about predicting exchange rate for future.
+This project is about analysing exchange rate.
+The goal of this project is to develop a model which will help investors and business owners to decide about their investment opportunities across globe.
+This will help them in maximize their profit, manage the cash flow and take business expansion decisions and investment opportunities.

 Skills : EDA, Data Cleaning,Time Series Analysis and Forecasting (ARIMA, AUTO ARIMA, Prophet, LSTM)